Microplastics in clothing: how can you play your part?

 Microplastics

-What you wear has an effect on the environment.
-After all, clothing gives off microplastics.
-In the Netherlands, textiles are the fourth-largest source of microplastics, emitting around 100 tonnes per year.
-Synthetic clothing releases small plastic particles (microplastics) when worn, washed, and dried.
-These particles also reach humans through air, water, and food, and yet their effects are largely unknown.
-Microplastics do not belong in our bodies.
-So, measures need to be taken to limit our exposure to them.
+What you wear has an impact on the environment.
+In the Netherlands, textiles are the fourth-largest source of microplastics, with emissions of around 100 tonnes per year.
+During the wearing, washing, and drying of synthetic clothing, small plastic particles (microplastics) can be released.
+These particles also reach humans through air, water, and food, and their effects are largely unknown.
+What is clear: microplastics do not belong in your body.
+Measures are needed to reduce exposure.

 Want to know more about microplastics?